• Skip to primary navigation

 Environmental modifications

-You can also take steps to make your home safer and more comfortable for your pup during the recovery period and beyond.
-Try to limit how many stairs your dog needs to do in a day.
+Try to limit the number of stairs your dog climbs up and down each day.
 At least initially, keep him or her from running, jumping, and roughhousing as much as possible.
-Using ramps to get in and out of the car or up and down from furniture also can be helpful.
+Using ramps to get in and out of the car or up and down from furniture can also be helpful.

 Dr. Buzby's ToeGrips dog nail grips